bellstwohearted/AutoNanopore/README.md

 * `--theta`, the multiple of IQR in amplitude outlier identification, the default is `1.5`.
 Note that this is the ***core*** parameter of the method.
 While increasing the value of `theta` would lead to detection of high-quality events, this may also result in missing of some events, so `theta = 1.5` is suitable, according to the statistical principles.
 Moreover, we strongly suggest that the value should not be smaller than `1.5`, or the risk of false detection may significantly increase.

 * `--window_size`, the length (*ms* in time) of each segment, the default is `30`.
 In our practice (300-second current traces), this is a suitable value, for the reason that smaller window sizes increase the computation complexity, while larger ones may lead to missing of events.
-We suggest that if tha length of the data is smaller, this parameter should be smaller so that sufficient slices are generated, which favor the follow-up statistical analyses.
+We suggest that if the length of the current trace is small, this parameter should be smaller so that sufficient slices are generated, which favor the follow-up statistical analyses.

 *Please feel free to contact me if you have any questions.*